 When choosing your focal length, you need to take the crop factor of your camera before anything else.
 It will determine how a lens will behave and look on your camera.
 Read our article here to learn what it means and how it works.

 Then, you need to take into account what you will be using the lens for.

 For example, a small, cramped studio space isn’t big enough to warrant a 70-200mm lens.

-In the reverse, a long distance shot of a couple at their wedding won’t go down well if you are using a wide angle lens.
+In the reverse, a long-distance shot of a couple at their wedding won’t go down well if you are using a wider-angle lens.
 Horses for courses, the lenses you use will need to be versatile.

 This is because as a portrait photographer, no doubt you will be capturing the many types available, such as events and studio sessions.

-More prime lenses take time to use and cost more than zoom lenses, which may not give you the best quality.
+More prime lenses take time to use and cost more than zoom lenses, which in turn may not give you the best quality.

 The best bet is to have a mixture.
 Leave the ones at home that you won’t use for that particular session.

 Zoom or Prime

 They are generally lighter, faster, cheaper and produce better quality images.
 The Canon EF 50mm f/1.8 STM is a great example.